-PRO TIP: Don’t travel anywhere without bringing these essential items with you to keep you safe and secure:
+SAFETY TIPS: Don’t travel anywhere without bringing these essential items with you to keep you safe and secure:

 Combination lock – The one thing you MUST bring with you to Asia if you’re planning on staying in hostels is a combination lock.
 Hostels provide lockers and you provide the lock.